akuzko/react-form-js/README.md

 #### `CheckboxGroup`

 Wraper around multiple `Checkbox` components.
-Has to include `Checkbox`es as **direct children**.
+Has to include `Checkbox`'es as **direct children**.
 This component is designed for inputs whose value represents a collection of items that can be included in collection via checkboxes.
 For example, if your input has value of `['foo', 'bar']`, `Checkboxes` underneath